Google Suncatcher - An analysis

 If we move our digital minds into orbit, who truly owns the sky?

-AI concept to learn: Tensor processing units
+AI concept to learn: Data Centers in Orbit

 [The Billion Hopes Research Team shares the latest AI updates for learning and awareness.
 Various sources are used.
 All copyrights acknowledged.
 This is not a professional, financial, personal or medical advice.
 Please consult domain experts before making decisions.
 Feedback welcome!]